jkguiang/AutoDQM/README.md

 ###### Setup:
 Clone this repository and move its contents to a public html directory, then run `./setup.sh` to set up AutoDQM's directories.

+Set the environment variable `AUTODQM_LOCALDB` to where you would like root files to be cached.
+If unset, the default is `./src/db`.

 ###### Main Page:
 1. Select sample name
     - Currently supported samples: SingleMuon, Cosmics